pedroelsner/force-regenerate-thumbnails/readme.txt

 = 1.1 =
 * Delete all custom image sizes when regenerate thumbnails
-* Alert when thumbnails was deleted
+* Notifies you when thumbnails was deleted
-* Grant delete right thumbnails

 = 1.0 =
 * First release.